Jean de La Chapelle: Biography

-Born into minor nobility, nephew of Nicolas Boileau, his literary talents attracted the attention of Louis Armand, prince of Bourbon-Conti, whose assistant he became in 1678.
-Louis XIV of France gave him a number of diplomatic missions to Switzerland to negotiate agreements with the government at Neufchâtel.
+Born into minor nobility, nephew of Nicolas Boileau-Despréaux, his literary talents attracted the attention of Louis Armand I, Prince of Conti, whose assistant he became in 1678.
+King Louis XIV gave him a number of diplomatic missions to Switzerland to negotiate agreements with the Principality of Neuchâtel.

 Benefiting from a sizeable personal fortune, La Chapelle wrote and staged tragedies inspired by classical antiquity at the Comédie-Française: Zaïde, Téléphonte, Cléopâtre, Ajax.
 His connections and the skill of the actor Michel Baron brought them success in the theatre, but none survived to join the standard repertoire.

 A small prose comedy, Les Carrosses d'Orléans (1680), was on the other hand a genuine success and was frequently staged.
 It was later adapted into a popular English hit The Stage Coach by George Farquhar and Peter Motteux.

-La Chapelle published two novels, Les Amours de Catulle (1680) and Les Amours de Tibulle (1700), both dry collections of translations from the Latin poets Catullus and Tibullus respectively.
+La Chapelle published two romance novels, Les Amours de Catulle (1680) and Les Amours de Tibulle (1700), both including collections of translations from the Latin poets Catullus and Tibullus respectively.

 In 1688, La Chapelle was elected chairman of the Académie française, succeeding Antoine Furetière.

 In 1695 he purchased the Château of Sainte-Assise; he sold it in 1700 to Jean Glucq.